JackPotat0/jackpotat0.github.io/docs/game.md

 | A- | A | B | A |  |

 #### Final Fantasy IV (PSP)
 The plot is actually super fast paced, feels like a lot has happened in only a few hours.
 It is very plain compared to anything even FFVI but it is a huge improvement over FFIII.
 All the party members has some kind of relevance to the story and that is really good (@ Gogo and Umaro and Amarant).
 Sacrifice plot is used too much that it loses meaning as the game goes on.
+The main plot is probably a subversion of the crystal collecting trope from the previous games, instead of collect them all the protagonist loses them all.

 | Story/Plot    | Characters    | Gameplay  | Music        | Best Girls/Boys |
 | ------------- | ------------- | --------- | ------------ | --------------- |